tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 If an update of an installed package is available, the client will switch the status of the package to "**NEED UPGRADE**.
-It will then install the software updates on the next :command:`upgrade`.
+It will then install the software updates during the next :command:`upgrade`.

 Private key / Public key principle
 ++++++++++++++++++++++++++++++++++